COVID UPDATE: Our current lead time for delivery is 5-7 days

 As some offices are now beginning to reopen, you may find yourself back in your old working environment.
 If this is something you’re preparing for, then take a look at our post on plants for workplaces for some inspiration on how houseplants can improve your office.

 While some people may be able to easily adapt to this change, others may struggle.
 Getting into a new routine without the commute or the normal workplace atmosphere can be difficult.

 One way to solve this problem is to create a working environment in your home that suits you.
-Whether you have a dedicated home office, or the kitchen table is your new desk, it’s important it creates a sense of calm to get you through the coming weeks or months.
+Whether you have a dedicated home office, or the kitchen or coffee table is your new desk, it’s important it creates a sense of calm to get you through the coming weeks or months.

 How to make a home office work

 We all know how easy it is to stay in your pyjamas and lounge around with your laptop.
 However, we can probably also all agree that this might not be feasible when we are looking at working from home for a long period of time.

 In order to make your home office successful, it needs to be a working space which will inspire productivity.
 It needs to be a dedicated, organised area where you can fully focus on your work, in the same way you would at your office.
 A study from the University of Queensland has found that a workspace ‘enriched with plants’ can make you happier and boost productivity by 15%.
 It can provide benefits physically, mentally and emotionally.
 That is pretty incredible, isn’t it?!